You can find so many writing rules that it can become a little confusing. I could probably list a hundred or more.

 My four writing rules

-For me, it’s much easier to divide writing into steps that are in a logical progression or order.
+For me, I find it much easier to divide writing into steps that are in a logical progression or order.

 When you sit down at your keyboard, you can ask yourself, what am I doing now?

-If you can answer your question in one word, you focus on your task.
-Generally, I have four answers.
+If you can answer your question in one word, you can focus on your task.

 You start every new project with a blank page, and the only way to fill it is to write.